 These programs, and others, including the Student Government Association, help build strategies for success that measurably improve the learning processes and outcomes, and continually strengthen this important institution.
 And that includes developing the leadership skills needed to thrive throughout life’s journey.

 Landmark College now offers both two- and four-year degrees, including a B.S. in Computer Science, a B.A. in Studio Art, and a B.A. in Liberal Studies.
 We take great pride in the fact that nine out of every ten students graduating from Landmark College go on to pursue baccalaureate studies, whether they complete their bachelor's at Landmark College or transfer to other colleges and universities.
-These Landmark Alumni graduate from B.A./B.S. programs at a rate higher than the national average for all students, and at a significantly higher graduation rate when compared to other college students with learning disabilities including dyslexia, ADHD, and ASD.
+These Landmark alumni graduate from B.A./B.S. programs at a rate higher than the national average for all students, and at a significantly higher graduation rate when compared to other college students with learning disabilities (including dyslexia), ADHD, and autism spectrum disorder (ASD).

 Additionally, as we are committed to our role as a leader in postsecondary education practices, we now offer a graduate-level certificate program in Universal Design and Assistive Technologies.
 This blended learning (part online, part on campus) professional certificate program strengthens any educator faced with the evolving challenges of LD education, at any grade level.

 Our commitment to continued change, growth, and new ideas ensures that students who learn differently will always have access to the programs and services they need for academic success and career advancement.
 We do all of this together.
 In doing so, we change the way the world thinks about education, and the way our students think about themselves as leaders.